griffincox/peteshow/README.md

-`emailDomain`  | The domain for your generated email addresses `form`         | The selector of the form/forms you want to be filled out, defaults to last form on page `blur`         | Triggers blur() event after filling out an input `cookies`      | Store saved fields (from [reuse](https://github.com/brousalis/peteshow/wiki/Custom-plugins#reuse)) in cookies rather than localStorage
+`emailDomain`  | The domain for your generated email addresses `form`         | The selector of the form/forms you want to be filled out, defaults to last form on page `blur`         | Triggers blur() event after filling out an input `cookies`      | Store saved fields (from [reuse](https://git.enova.com/brazil/peteshow/wiki/Custom-plugins#reuse)) in cookies rather than localStorage
-[rules](https://github.com/brousalis/peteshow/wiki/Custom-plugins#rules)       | A hash of selectors to values that you want to be used when filling out forms.
+[rules](https://git.enova.com/brazil/peteshow/wiki/Custom-plugins#rules)       | A hash of selectors to values that you want to be used when filling out forms.
 It ignores hidden inputs
-[special](https://github.com/brousalis/peteshow/wiki/Custom-plugins#special)   | Called after the rules are applied and can include custom javascript
+[special](https://git.enova.com/brazil/peteshow/wiki/Custom-plugins#special)   | Called after the rules are applied and can include custom javascript
-[ignore](https://github.com/brousalis/peteshow/wiki/Custom-plugins#ignore)     | An array of input IDs you wish to have fill out forms ignore
+[ignore](https://git.enova.com/brazil/peteshow/wiki/Custom-plugins#ignore)     | An array of input IDs you wish to have fill out forms ignore
+[visibleOnly](https://git.enova.com/brazil/peteshow/wiki/Custom-plugins#visibleOnly)     | A boolean indicating that you'd like Peteshow to only fill in visible values.
+Off by default.
-[force](https://github.com/brousalis/peteshow/wiki/Custom-plugins#force)       | Similar to rules, but can be used for hidden inputs
+[force](https://git.enova.com/brazil/peteshow/wiki/Custom-plugins#force)       | Similar to rules, but can be used for hidden inputs
-[filters](https://github.com/brousalis/peteshow/wiki/Custom-plugins#filter)    | Filters out options from select boxes [visibleOnly](https://github.com/brousalis/peteshow/wiki/Custom-plugins#filter)    | Filters out options from select boxes [reuse](https://github.com/brousalis/peteshow/wiki/Custom-plugins#reuse)       | Define input selectors to be saved and reused on certain URLs
+[filters](https://git.enova.com/brazil/peteshow/wiki/Custom-plugins#filter)    | Filters out options from select boxes [visibleOnly](https://git.enova.com/brazil/peteshow/wiki/Custom-plugins#filter)    | Filters out options from select boxes [reuse](https://git.enova.com/brazil/peteshow/wiki/Custom-plugins#reuse)       | Define input selectors to be saved and reused on certain URLs
-[events](https://github.com/brousalis/peteshow/wiki/Custom-plugins#events)     | Used in the off chance you need to add extra javascript on Peteshow's init
+[events](https://git.enova.com/brazil/peteshow/wiki/Custom-plugins#events)     | Used in the off chance you need to add extra javascript on Peteshow's init

 ## Development
 `npm install -g grunt-cli`
 `npm install` when in project directory

+Run `grunt watch`.
 Make your changes ONLY in the `src` directory.
-Then run `grunt watch` to process your changes into `lib` and `dist` automagically.
+Grunt will process your changes into `lib` and `dist` automagically.

+Point your gemfile to `gem 'peteshow', path: "~/your/local/peteshow/directory"`.
+When you make changes to any css or js in the src directory with `grunt watch` running, all you need to do is refresh your browser for the latest changes to be applied.
+No need to rebuild your gem for every change.

+When you're done developing, update the version in package.json, run `gem build peteshow`, push your new version to gems.enova.com, and add documentation to the wiki.

 ### Further notes
 [![enova](https://www.enova.com/wp-content/uploads/2018/12/enova-logo.svg)](http://www.enova.com)